Waryen/flight-booking-api/README.md

 - Fill required environment variables
 - run `npm install` to install the dependencies
 - run `npm run build` to build the service
-- run `npm start` to start the service
+- run `npm start` to build and start the service

 ## What does this service can do?
 - Retrieve a collection of all registered airports